crazeddd/wwr-website/README.md

 ## Development

-Prereqs: Make sure you have [Bun installed](https://bun.com/docs/installation).

-Then run the following the in the project root: `bun i; bun dev`
+Then run the following the in the project root: `npm i; npm run dev`

 ## Contributing/Suggestions